robinroche/py-data-analysis/README.md

 # py-data-analysis
-Example of electricity data analysis Python code using a Jupyter Notebook
+Example of electricity data analysis Python code using a Jupyter Notebook.
+Feel free to use.